Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 - *line_length*: because of length of tokens names
 - *file_length*: because of the amount of tokens to test
 - *type_body_length*: because we can have a lot of tests to do
+- *function_body_length*: because we can have function with a lot of assertions
+- *force_try*: because we can need tod efine some configuration variable we are sure they work (like regxp)
 - *required_deinit*: because we do not need to manage init and deinit of test classe
 - *implicitly_unwrapped_optional*: because for declaration of themes to test we bang!